sargunv/modsman/README.md

 A mod manager for Minecraft.

-GUI releases are built on Azure DevOps.
-[Click here for a list of recent builds.](https://buildartifactbrowser.azurewebsites.net/api/builds?org=sargunvohra&project=modsman&count=10)
+GUI releases are currently unavailable.

 CLI releases are available on [Brew for macOS and Linux](https://brew.sh/), or [Scoop for Windows](https://scoop.sh/).